.png)

 As you embark on your OET preparation, a key strategy is to unravel the intricacies of each exam section.
 Let's delve into the distinct elements that constitute the OET, offering insights and tips to fortify your proficiency across all dimensions.

-Overview of Listening Section
+Overview of the Listening Section

 Active listening goes beyond passive reception, requiring you to fully concentrate, understand, respond, and remember the information presented.